MRC collaboration: Thriving starts with education

 Incredible talent deserves to be nurtured

-HelloFresh’s, Associate Director of Global Payments, Emina Zahirovic, says the payments role is “a perfect fit” for her “love of problem-solving.”
-That’s true of the talent payments attracts.
+Payments roles are a perfect fit for people who love problem solving.
 The complex and ambidextrous demands of the role naturally draw great people: intelligent, curious, and versatile individuals who are able to learn on the job.

-But where can this knowledge be accessed?
-The recent explosion of fintech industries and roles has made it hard for higher and executive education institutions to keep up and “in the context of rapid technological change corporations are also finding it much more difficult to define their skill requirements” and to implement appropriate in-house training accordingly.3
+The recent explosion of fintech industries and roles has made it difficult for higher and executive education institutions to keep up.
+At the same time, rapid technological shifts – such as emerging eras like agentic commerce – are making it harder for businesses to define the skills they need and build effective in-house training to match.

 Unlocking access to payments education

 Benjamin Franklin said, “An investment in knowledge pays the best interest”.
 We agree.
-At Checkout.com our mission is to enable businesses and their communities to thrive in the digital economy.
-Our vision is to empower people to thrive through access to education.
-That’s why we are very excited to announce that we are sponsoring the Merchant Risk Council’s Payment Essentials course
+At Checkout.com, our mission is to enable businesses and their communities to thrive in the digital economy.
+Our vision is to empower people to do this through access to education.
+That’s why we are very excited to continue to sponsor three MRC courses on Payment Essentials: Fundamentals, Fraud Essentials, Payment Key Performance Indicators (KPIs), and introduce the newly launched Payment Essentials: Advanced course.

-“For more than 24 years the MRC has been ahead of the curve, delivering payments training and qualifications to our global membership,” says the MRC’s CEO Julie Fergerson “and in the past few years we have witnessed the marked rise of payments as a strategic, C-level, matter.
-Take a look at Sony’s latest Corporate Strategy Meeting and you’ll see how payments are now acknowledged as utterly instrumental to consumer reach and expansion strategies.
-Recruiting smart and skilled talent to support these important objectives is only going to become more important and we are glad that with partners like Checkout.com the MRC will continue to deliver the payments knowledge that’s in demand.”
+“For more than 25 years, the MRC has been ahead of the curve, delivering payments training and qualifications to our global membership,” says the MRC’s CEO Julie Fergerson, “and in the past few years we have witnessed the marked rise of payments as a strategic, C-level, matter.
+Payments are now acknowledged as utterly instrumental to consumer reach and expansion strategies.
+Recruiting smart and skilled talent to support these important objectives is only going to become more important, and we are glad that with partners like Checkout.com, the MRC will continue to deliver the payments knowledge that’s in demand.”

-“Nobody is born with payments knowledge” points out Checkout.com’s CRO,” Antoine Nougué but all the numbers point to the fact that more and more people globally are going to need it.
-By supporting access to payments education we strive to democratize access to the world’s most exciting fintech and ecommerce roles and to turbocharge what it means for businesses to thrive in the digital economy.
-When businesses are armed with payments experts and diverse talent, businesses will maximize revenue collection and ultimately their growth.”
+“Nobody is born with payments knowledge,” points out Checkout.com’s Chief Revenue Officer Antoine Nougué, "but all the numbers point to the fact that more and more people globally are going to need it.
+By supporting access to payments education, we strive to democratize access to the world’s most exciting fintech and ecommerce roles and to turbocharge what it means for businesses to thrive in the digital economy.
+When businesses are armed with payments experts and diverse talent, they will maximize revenue collection and, ultimately, their growth.”

-This marks the beginning of an important journey and commitment built on our conviction that thriving starts with education.
+Our conviction is that thriving starts with education.
 Tenacious and versatile by nature, payments professionals are always sprinting to support their businesses and ensure the lifeblood of cash keeps flowing.
-Imagine what all that talent could achieve with ever better training and education.
+Imagine what all that talent could achieve with even better training and education.
 From young students and early-stage professionals to nurturing tomorrow’s Chief Payment Officers, Checkout.com is committed to sharing and building payments expertise throughout people’s career paths.

 About the MRC